int128/gradle-ssh-plugin/user-guide.md

 ---------------|----------------------|------------
 `host`         | String, Mandatory    | Hostname or IP address.
 `port`         | Integer, Mandatory   | Port.
 `type`         | ProxyType, Mandatory | Type of proxy server: `SOCKS`or `HTTP`.
 `user`         | String               | Proxy server user name.
 `password`     | String               | Proxy server password.
 `socksVersion` | Integer              | Protocol version when using `SOCKS`: 4 or 5.
 Defaults to 5.

-Once a proxy server is defined in the `proxies` container, it can be referenced per-remote, per-task or globally.
+Once a proxy server is defined in the `proxies` container, it can be referenced per-remote, per-method or globally.
 Unless the remote's proxy property is set in a higher scope, connections made to that host will not be proxied.

 The following code shows how remote hosts can use different proxy servers.